My dog, Misty, exhibited neurological signs. I hope to educate fellow dog guardians about neurological disorders in

-Like every pet owner, I confess I am sometimes guilty of not reading signs of ill health well enough.
-I lost my Jack Russell to cancer and had a heart-stopping experience with my dog Misty that made me realize how important it is to know what's going on with my dog's health to prevent the heartache of losing yet another pet.
+Like every pet owner, I confess that I am sometimes guilty of missing signs that my dog is having health problems.
+I lost my Jack Russell to cancer and had a heart-stopping experience with my dog Misty.
+This experience made me realize how important it is to know what's going on with my dog's health to prevent the heartache of losing yet another pet.

 In this case, I'm speaking specifically of neurological disorders, the signs of which are often ignored as finicky or frivolous.
 This is often the case with neurological disorders in humans as well.